niemanne/Reaction-wheel/build_log.md

 ### What was done:
 - updated parts list
 - found amazon links for necessary parts that are still needed
+- created a parts list on Git (docs/parts_list.md)
+- made a decision matrix comparing the 3 initial designs
+- chose to use the rectangular prism frame based on a set of 5 criteria

 ### Updated Parts list:
 What I have: